EGPostema/DrawerDissect/README.md

 The simplest approach - just add your API keys and go!
 - Requires Roboflow & Anthropic APIs
+- Drawers organized by unit tray
-- Modify these parts of `process_images.py` for your use-case:
+- Modify these parts of `process_images.py`:

 **API Inputs**
 ```sh